mdbootstrap/mdb-ui-kit/CONTRIBUTING.md

 ## Grunt

 **Grunt!** Ok... when you edit something please run `grunt` to compile CSS and copy stuff in the correct folders.
 Thanks!

-## Before send a Pull Request

-We are developing in the `develop` branch, please send any PR to this branch.